 That would be their entire profitability.

-So they have to pretend they're playing along, because Trump is too powerful right now.
+So they have to pretend they're playing along because Trump is too powerful right now.

 Well, I don't think they are playing along.

-You know, if they if they throw a few sacrificial drugs uh for lower costs, they can keep their their profitable ones at their current price, probably try to get away with that.
+If they throw a few sacrificial drugs for lower cost, they can keep their profitable ones at their current price.

 So I'm not ready to speak optimistically about where that's happening.

-I think I think that the big pharma's got a they got a lot of game, they know how to protect themselves.
+I think that the big pharma has got a lot of game.

-Well, Trump has suggested publicly that uh who he calls corrupt Senator Adam Schiff could be the next person who gets law fared, says he's so dishonest, and of course that causes people to say, wait a minute, you're the president of the United States.
+Well, Trump has suggested publicly that who he calls corrupt Senator Adam Schiff could be the next person who gets lawfared.

-You can't be identifying enemies and then telling the Department of Justice to go law fare them.
+You can't be identifying enemies and then telling the Department of Justice to go lawfare them.

 You can't do that.